LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Low-Field MRI

-For modern medical imaging high-field superconducting magnets dominate most (+mri) machines, providing high black-withe image resolution.
-However, the substantial costs, space requirements and safety considerations cause considerable challenges.
+For modern medical imaging high-field superconducting magnets dominate most (+mri) machines, providing in general a higher image contrast.
+The substantial costs, space requirements and safety and installation considerations cause considerable challenges.

 (+mri) relies on the presence of a robust magnetic field, and over time, there has been a continual push to enhance the strength of these magnetic fields.
 This strength is quantified in units of Tesla [T], commonly referred to as the *B0* field in medical contexts, while physicists use the term magnetic field induction.
 The (+snr) is proportional to the magnetic *B0* field; growing magnetic field leads automatically to higher (+snr).
 The initial *B0* field of an (+mri) aims to be homogeneous, for image acquisition the second step requires inhomogeneity of the *B0* field to stimulate spin in the atoms of materials.
 For high resolution images, the initial *B0* field aims to be a homogeneous as possible.